Location: Albright Health Center 303

 The Kentucky Board of Nursing has regulations regarding previous felony and misdemeanor convictions that must be addressed prior to sitting for the licensure examination.

-The department reserves the right to change the program of study as needed to fulfill state approval and national certification requirements, including the Commission on Collegiate Nursing Education and Kentucky Board of Nursing.
+The department reserves the right to change the program of study as needed to fulfill state approval and national certification requirements, including the Accreditation Commission for Education in Nursing and Kentucky Board of Nursing.

 All B.S.N. and A.B.S.N. students are required to participate in the Evolve® Curriculum Support Program.
 This is a commercial program that provides additional resources for student learning.
 See B.S.N. and A.B.S.N. program descriptions for details.

-Statement regarding when courses are offered in the Department of Nursing: Independent studies: “NRS 299 Independent Study (1-3 credits) ” and “NRS 499 Independent Study (0-3 credits) ” will be offered, as needed, each semester.
-“NRS 300 Remediation (1 credit) ” will be required for traditional BSN students who score below 850 on their mid-curricular assessment.
-“NRS 401 HESI-RN Exit Remediation (1 credit) ”* will be required in the second session of the student’s final semester for students who score below 900 on the HESI RN-Exit exam.
+Statement regarding when courses are offered in the Department of Nursing: Independent studies: “NRS 299 Independent Study (1-3 credits)” and “NRS 499 Independent Study (0-3 credits)” will be offered, as needed, each semester.
+“NRS 300 Remediation (1 credit)” will be offered each semester, as needed, for students who score below 850 on their mid-curricular assessment.
+“NRS 400 Remediation Seminar (1 credit)”* will be offered each semester, as needed, for students who score below 900 on the HESI RN-Exit exam.

 *This course can be taken voluntarily by students who achieve over 900 on the HESI RN-Exit exam on a space available basis.